Provisional Tic Disorder

 - Throat clearing

-Complex tics often involve a combination of simple tics, such as simultaneous eye blinking and head turning.
+Complex tics often involve a combination of simple tics, such as simultaneous eye blinking and head-turning.
 They tend to last for a longer period of multiple seconds.
 Tics can worsen when a person is anxious, excited, or exhausted.
 Similarly, they may diminish when a person is calm and focused on a particular activity, such as schoolwork.

 The specific cause of provisional tic disorder is unknown.
 It is thought to be influenced by a combination of several factors, including genetic and brain abnormalities and a person’s environment.
-Tic disorders can run in families and may also be caused or worsened by environmental factors, such older paternal age and maternal smoking during pregnancy.
+Tic disorders can run in families and may also be caused or worsened by environmental factors such as older paternal age and maternal smoking during pregnancy.
 Anxiety, stress, and exhaustion can exacerbate symptoms.

 Treatment for a tic disorder is only necessary when the symptoms are severe enough to cause distress in a child or adolescent and interfere with their school functioning or social development.
 Treatment might include medication or behavioral therapy to reduce the presence and severity of symptoms, as well as improve any distress a person might experience as a result of their tics.
 Additionally, relaxation techniques can help decrease the frequency of tics.